 The most successful advisors I worked with were those who understood that social wasn’t about direct selling.
 Instead, they embraced the process of growing brand awareness, staying top of mind, building trust and credibility, and leveraging their network to spark conversations with prospects and future clients.

+I hope that this one social selling example is helpful to your organization as you look to build your own program.
 Want to learn more?
 See how you can build trust on social media in 3 steps!